weakish/weakish.github.com/dive-into/typescript.md

 a_tuple = ["key", 0];
 a_tuple[2] = "outside tuple"; // Error!
 a_tuple = [0, "value"]; // Error!
+// Since TypeScript 2.7, tuples of different arities are no longer assignable to each other.

 const enum Color {Red, Green, Blue}; // completely removed during compilation enum NonConstEnumLikesObject {